Compare Takeaway Insurance

 Contents, Equipment and Stock Cover

-Contents insurance can provide financial protection against accidental damage, loss or theft of valuable food prep equipment (e.g., food graters, chippers or ovens), furniture, till systems, furnishings, and other contents of your takeaway business.
+Contents insurance (another subset of commercial property insurance) can provide financial protection against accidental damage, loss or theft of valuable food prep equipment (e.g., food graters, chippers or ovens), furniture, till systems, furnishings, and other contents of your takeaway business.
 These items can be very expensive to replace, and your business can't operate without them.
 Whether you rent your takeaway premises or own them, contents and stock cover is critical to consider.

 As part of contents insurance, stock cover affords financial protection if the stock you hold is lost, stolen or damaged.
 However, frozen food is typically not covered (nor is a general deterioration in stock) although you may be able to pay an extra premium for frozen food cover if you need it.